CodeNKoffee/packship/README.md

 packship publish
 ```

-## 4. Reporting Issues
+## 4. Reporting Issues with Packship

-You can report issues directly from the terminal using the report command:
+If you encounter any issues with the Packship tool itself, you can report them directly from the terminal:

 ```bash
 packship report
 ```

-This will guide you through a series of prompts to collect information about the issue.
+This command is specifically for reporting issues with the Packship CLI tool, not for issues with your npm package.
+It will guide you through a series of prompts to collect information about the issue with Packship.

 If you don't have a GitHub token set up, the command will offer you the option to enter one directly in the terminal and save it for future use.

 You can also set a GitHub token as an environment variable beforehand: